 De Queen is a somewhat small city located in the state of Arkansas.
 With a population of 6,707 people and two constituent neighborhoods, De Queen is the 56th largest community in Arkansas.

-When you are in De Queen, you'll notice that it is more blue-collar than most other communities in America.
-55.77% of De Queen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, De Queen is generally considered to be a blue-collar town.
+55.77% of the De Queen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, De Queen is a city of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in De Queen who work in maintenance occupations (9.36%), office and administrative support (6.13%), and teaching (5.64%).

 As is often the case in a small city, De Queen doesn't have a public transportation system that people use for their commute.

-The citizens of De Queen have a very low rate of college education: just 7.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of De Queen has a very low overall level of education: only 7.02% of people over 25 hold a 4-year college degree or higher.

 The per capita income in De Queen in 2010 was $13,472, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $53,888 for a family of four.